REST API reference

 Shows details for an invoice, by ID.

-Generates the next invoice number that is available to the user.
+Generates the next invoice number that is available to the merchant.

 Deletes a draft invoice, by ID.
-Note that this call works for invoices in the draft state only.
+Deletes invoices in the draft state only.
 For invoices that have already been sent, you can cancel the invoice.
 After you delete a draft invoice, you can no longer use it or show its details.
 However, you can reuse its invoice number.

 Sends an invoice, by ID, to a customer.